A contemporary barn conversion with a wood burning stove on a working farm close to the Jurassic Coast

 Outside, the fully enclosed garden has a large lawn bordered by mature shrubs, providing a safe space for children to play and dogs to run around, along with a terrace complete with a barbecue for al fresco dining.

 The farm itself extends to 10 acres, and guests are welcome to explore the footpaths that wind through the grounds, where they will find a shallow stream for paddling on warmer days, and plenty of lovely spots for a picnic in the open meadows.
-The farm also supports a variety of wildlife, with regular sightings of foxes, deer, badgers and hares, and an abundance of birdlife.
+The farm also supports a variety of wildlife, with regular sightings of foxes, deer, badgers, hares, and an abundance of birdlife.

 The sandstone cliffs, pebble beaches, and fishing villages of the Jurassic Coast can be reached in under half an hour.
 The coastline also forms part of the South West Coast Path with hundreds of miles of footpaths to enjoy, or take a boat trip to enjoy the dramatic scenery from the water.

 Exeter is around 15 miles away with its Decorated Gothic cathedral, museums and galleries, bustling quayside, and excellent shopping and dining options.
-Nearby, the Exe Estuary is of internal importance for wildlife particularly wading birds and waterfowl with several nature reserves and designated areas.
+Nearby, the Exe Estuary is of international importance for wildlife particularly wading birds and waterfowl with several nature reserves and designated areas.

 Ground floor: